anchorblock/object_detection/README.md

 ## Train different models for different backbones

 To train model, firstly different image classification models will be pretrained with imagenet.
 Then, panoptic segmentation model will be built based on pre-trained backbone.
-We are using tiny version of every models and every backbones for training and inference convenience.